 It's illegal to drive following the consumption of alcohol.
 You may be jailed or fined if you have any alcohol in your blood when driving.
 These laws are strictly enforced in the UAE.

 Police must be called to all road accidents, including single vehicle accidents.
-It is illegal to leave the scene of a traffic accident.
+It's illegal to leave the scene of a traffic accident.
+If you have an accident, don't take photos of the other car without the driver's permission.

 Some Australian criminal offences apply overseas.
 You can be prosecuted for them in Australia.
 These offences include, but are not limited to: